 - Most enthusiastic family member (we all have one)

 Have a game that involves the use of craft, which will help the entire family to bond well together and have a great time as well.
 You can use a large mural that is crafted from heavy-duty paper and hang it up on the wall.
 Then, ask each family member to come and add their own personal touch to the mural with a drawing of their own.
 Kids sure will love this game and it will keep them busy as well!

 Make a Thumbprint Family Tree.…This may be meant as a wedding guest book idea, but it will work just as well for a family tree.
 Fill in your ancestors with your own fingerprints (have your husband do his side), and then let the kiddos stamp their own.

 Turn the Page for the Tutorial at One Fab Day.

 POTLUCK MEAL GAME….

 This is one of the best game ideas for family gatherings and reunions.
 At the gathering, don’t prepare any food for the family members.
-Get a truckload of ingredients from the grocery store and stack them up on a table.
-Write down the name of all the ingredients, individually on separate chits of paper.
+Get a truckload of ingredients from the grocery store (ask families donate money) and stack them up on a table.
+Write down the name of all the ingredients, individually on separate sheets of paper.

-Once the chits are over, every group will have a few ingredients with them.
-In the decided number of time, each group has to prepare one dish for everyone present.
+In the decided number of time, each group has to prepare one dish from the ingredients you purchased.
 The best preparation wins the game and you also have a potluck meal ready at your reunion.
 As a back up, keep some drinks and snacks ready!

 Family reunions are making a big comeback– they’re an affordable way to have a great vacation, get back to old-fashioned principles of what matters in life and reconnect with those cousins you haven’t seen since you were a kid at Thanksgiving nearly two decades ago.